terra-campaigns/unsettled/directory/Sigisfarne/Stone.md

 details:

 hooks:
-- Stone's mind was visited by Snake Eyes, on their way to the Yellow Smoke.
+- Stone's mind was visited by Snake Eyes, on their way to the Yellow Smoke caves.

 ---